28left/descriptive_set_theory/models.md

 We have then seen how we can develop a lot of standard mathematical *objects* (like $\Nat$, $\Real$) and *techniques* (like induction and definition by recursion) **inside** this formal system.
 In fact, most of mathematics can be developed formally inside this system.
 Almost all proofs you find in any standard math book are proofs that can be formalized in $\ZFC$.
 It is very tedious to do this for us humans, but there is little doubt it can be done, and in fact, looking at the recent work on **proof assistants** (like Coq or Lean), many parts of mathematics have been formalized (albeit not directly in $\ZFC$).

-This expressiveness gives $\ZFC$ is foundational importance, but it also the cause for much confusion for someone who first studies set theory.
+This expressiveness gives $\ZFC$ its foundational importance, but it is also the cause for much confusion for someone who first studies set theory.

 From a pedagogical point of view, in what follows it is helpful to assume a "**Platonist**" perspective of mathematics, and set theory in particular, namely that *sets and the relations between exist independently (and outside) of the $\ZFC$ axioms*.
-The set of real numbers is there, and our development of $\Real$ inside $\ZFC$ is just a formal way to describe them.
+The set of real numbers exists, and our development of $\Real$ inside $\ZFC$ is just a formal way to describe them.
 From this perspective, the axioms of $\ZF$ ($\AC$ is a little different) are just obvious truths about sets, just like the **Peano axioms** are obvious truths about natural numbers.

 Among other things, this perspective allows us to treat $\ZF$ just like any other mathematical theory, like *group theory* or the theory of *algebraically closed fields*.
 In particular, we can think about **models of set theory** the way we would think about models of group theory, in the sense of model theory.